arnaudgrc44/adjust_pyplot_text/README.md

 ### adjust_matplot_text

-Arrange annotation text in pyplot, in order to avoid as much as possible overlapping.
+Arrange annotation text in pyplot, in order to avoid as much as possible overlapping.and also for mapping with arrows to be cleaner

 --> not designed to be efficient when enlarging the window/zooming

+Example for a scatter plot:

 before :